jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Crowdstrike-Threat-Hunting-Report-2022.md

 token was supplied that was necessary for it to execute properly.
 This token is a unique key that identifies the victim and is used by the victim when they navigate to the .onion payment site referenced within the ransom file.
-C:PerfLogsHillSouthInYourMouth.exe access\-token
+C:\\PerfLogs\\HillSouthInYourMouth.exe \-\-access\-token
-Due to OverWatchs early identification of this pre\-ransomware activity, the victim organization was able to remediate affected hosts before the adversary could achieve mission objectives.
+Due to OverWatch’s early identification of this pre\-ransomware activity, the victim organization was able to remediate affected hosts before the adversary could achieve mission objectives.
 Following the intrusion, OverWatch worked closely with the customer to analyze the associated binaries, which were confirmed to be associated with ALPHV.